AprilSylph/XKit-Rewritten/docs/Chapter 2 - Getting started.md

 - [Install EditorConfig](https://editorconfig.org/#download) for your favourite text editor
 - Install the project dependencies with **`npm install`**

+## CLI commands

+- **`npm test`**: Runs all linters.
+Will report any syntax or style errors.
+- **`npm run lint-webextension`**: Runs only the addon linter.
+Only reports syntax and WebExtension API errors.
+- **`npm run build-webextension`**: Creates an unsigned ZIP of the addon.
+Useful for debugging issues you can't reproduce.

+### Web-only development

+If you're unable to get set up locally, all you need to do is go to the **Actions** tab in your fork, then to the **WebExt** workflow, and then use "Run workflow" with whichever branch you've made changes to.
+This will lint and then build the WebExtension for you to download and test!
+It will give you a ZIP within a ZIP, so be sure to extract from the inner ZIP to avoid extracting everything twice.
+If there are any major issues, this workflow will fail and tell you what went wrong under the "Lint WebExtension" step.

 ## Loading the project into the browser

 The extension source code is located in `src/`.
 Before loading your development version, first be sure to disable the release version if you have it installed on the browser you're testing on.